timescale/docs/getting-started/aggregation.md

 those temperatures, or a count of how many readings have been taken.
 Average, sum, and count are all example of simple aggregates.

-However, aggregation calculations can get complicated, quickly.
+However, aggregation calculations can get big and slow, quickly.
 If you want to find the average open and closing values of a range of stocks for each day, then you need something a little more sophisticated.
 That's where Timescale continuous aggregates come in.
+Continuous aggregates can minimize the number of records that you need to look up to perform your query.

 ## Continuous aggregates